molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 | Public IP Address                        | Automatic              | Yes      |
 | Boot Script                              | see below              | No       |

-Be sure to change `<not shown>` to a real password in the boot script before pressing the Create button to create the instances.
+Be sure to change `<passwd>` to a real password in the boot script before pressing the Create button to create the instances.
 The Exosphere GUI will say "Building" in orange, then "running Setup", then "Ready" in green.
 Clicking on "Instances" will take you to a screen that shows each instance created and its IP address.

 You (or a student) can now log into an instance as **moleuser** with a command like this: